davekinkead/davekinkead.github.io/_posts/interwebs/2015-07-27-why-railsgirls-should-ditch-rails.md

     end

-In four lines of code, we have the essences of a web app - requests and request methods, routes, responses, and HTML.
+In four lines of code, we have the essence of a web app - requests and request methods, routes, responses, and HTML.
 Add more functionality and it becomes immediately clear how your app interacts with a database and about why modularity and DRY is so important.
 Add even more functionality and you understand why Rails really is such an awesome framework, and why you'll turn to it for just about all your CRUDy needs.

 Until you do something manually, you won't understand what any of the automation does.
 And understanding is the path to empowerment.